SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

-### Support or Contact
+### Support or Contact us
+Having trouble with anything?
+Please talk to one of the helpful people organizing the hackathon.
+You can also log in on the SMRG Hackathon [Slack](gsrhackathon.slack.com)

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Whatever it is, we’ll help you sort it out.